2023: Good Things: Big and Small

 Sponsored by the Lynda Fairly Carpinteria Arts Center, Carpinteria Beautiful, and The Carpinteria Woman's Club

-Have you seen this beautiful mural in the heart of downtown Carpinteria?
-It’s called Together/ApART, and the panels were painted by artists aged 11 -19.
-In this collaborative installation, the students boldly express how both the quarantine and the recent protests have affected their lives in 2020.
+In 2020, did you see this beautiful mural in the heart of downtown Carpinteria?
+It was Together/ApART, and the panels were painted by artists aged 11 -19.
+In this collaborative installation, the students boldly expressed how both the quarantine and the recent protests affected their lives in 2020.

-There are 39 panels, each measuring 2' x 2', or 4 sqare feet, for a total of 156 sqare feet.
-The left side of the inaugural installation is 24 feet long and 10 feet high, and the right side is 18 feet long and 8 feet high.
-The outside measurement as installed for 2020 at the Lynda Fairly Carpinteria Arts Center is 42' x 10'.
+There were 39 panels, each measuring 2' x 2', or 4 square feet, for a total of 156 square feet.
+The left side of the inaugural installation was 24 feet long and 10 feet high, and the right side was 18 feet long and 8 feet high.
+The outside measurement as installed for 2020 at the Lynda Fairly Carpinteria Arts Center was 42' x 10'.

 June 2019: The Road Ahead